karanrojaria/karanrojaria/README.md

 - 👋 Hi, I’m @karanrojaria
-- 👀 I’m interested in to become a good person
+- 👀 I’m interested in to become a good person for my mom and dad.
 - 🌱 I’m currently learning c++,crypto graphic
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me by,,,,....